apache/kafka-site/README.md

-# How to preview the documentation changes locally?
+# How to preview documentation changes locally?

-The documentation can hosted on a local webserver via httpd.
+The documentation can be hosted on a local webserver via httpd.

 You can run it with the following command, note that it requires docker: